skinny85/graalvm-truffle-tutorial/part-11/ReadMe.md

 You can change the implementation shown here to get different performance numbers.

-The first possible change is to handle `TruffleString` property names, in addition to Java strings, in `ReadTruffleStringPropertyExprNode`, which also allows you to get rid of the first added specialization in `ArrayIndexReadExprNode`.
+The first possible change is to handle `TruffleString` property names, in addition to Java strings, in `ReadTruffleStringPropertyNode`, which also allows you to get rid of the first added specialization in `ArrayIndexReadExprNode`.
-This makes the code in `ReadTruffleStringPropertyExprNode` contain a lot of duplication, as basically every property specialization needs to be written twice - once for Java strings, and once for `TruffleString`s.
+This makes the code in `ReadTruffleStringPropertyNode` contain a lot of duplication, as basically every property specialization needs to be written twice - once for Java strings, and once for `TruffleString`s.
 However, this improves the performance of the "index access" variant of the benchmark by 10x, making it only 2x slower than the "direct access" variant.

-The second possible change is to switch completely to `TruffleString`s in `ReadTruffleStringPropertyExprNode`.
+The second possible change is to switch completely to `TruffleString`s in `ReadTruffleStringPropertyNode`.
 This will require changes in the first specialization in `PropertyReadExprNode` to convert a Java string to a `TruffleString`.
-However, it has the advantage of eliminating duplication in `ReadTruffleStringPropertyExprNode`.
+However, it has the advantage of eliminating duplication in `ReadTruffleStringPropertyNode`.
-This change makes both variants have identical performance - unfortunately, it's the same performance as for the "index access" variant from above when changing `ReadTruffleStringPropertyExprNode` to handle both Java strings and `TruffleString`s, which means this change makes the "direct access" benchmark 2x slower.
+This change makes both variants have identical performance - unfortunately, it's the same performance as for the "index access" variant from above when changing `ReadTruffleStringPropertyNode` to handle both Java strings and `TruffleString`s, which means this change makes the "direct access" benchmark 2x slower.